alexkinsella/academic-kickstart/content/post/2023-10-31-An-Icy-Halloween.md

 As the cirrocumulus clouds developed, some took on an appearance that reminded me of open cellular convection.
 This is when convective cells are made by clear patches surrounded by a cloudy boundary, rather than the more familiar closed cells, where cloudy patches are surrounded by a clear boundary.
 See the second picture below for a satellite image from the Pacific, where stratocumulus often mix these two modes of convection in beautiful patterns.
 I’m not sure whether cirrocumulus can exhibit open cellular convection, though.
 The patterns today might have just been closed cells that were at a variety of “life stages”.
 Either way, it’s always fun to have a reason to look at the open cells in the Pacific.

 {{< figure src="/media/Icy_Halloween/5_cells.jpg" caption="A mature field of cirrocumulus showing structure at many scales.
 Some regions are primarily white with thin strips of blue, like closed convective cells.
-Other regions are primarily blue with thin strips of white, suggesting open convective cells.
-Is that what they are?
-I’m not sure!" >}}
+Other regions are primarily blue with thin strips of white, suggesting open convective cells, though there may be a different explanation." >}}

 {{< figure src="/media/Icy_Halloween/6_pac_cells.jpg" caption="An example of open and closed cells in stratocumulus clouds over the Pacific Ocean.
 Areas covered in thick white are closed cells, while those where the blue ocean peeks through between thin lines of cloud are open cells.
 The clouds over the Pacific make all kinds of amazing patterns with their cells.
 Image acquired by the NASA Terra satellite MODIS instrument and obtained from NASA Earth Observatory." >}}